-Museum De Waag is located in one of the oldest weighing houses in the Netherlands.
-The Waag was built in 1528 as a weighing house for traders who sold their wares on the market.
-It is an icon of the city, located on the Brink of Deventer.
-In the 19th century the weighing house disappeared and the weigh house became a "Drawing school".
-In 1915 the building became a museum.
-Since then you can still view the ancient treasures of the city in this special monument.
-With the departure of the VVV from the building, there was more space for exhibition.
-Studio Groen + Schild has redesigned the entrance and museum shop.
-A number of spatial changes have been made with respect for the monument, such as the larger passage to the new exhibition space.
+Museum De Waag is located in one of the oldest weigh houses in the Netherlands.
+Built in 1528, the Waag served as a weighing house for traders selling their goods at the market.
+It's an icon of the city, situated on the Brink of Deventer.
+In the 19th century, the weighing function disappeared, and the building became an art school.
+In 1915, it was transformed into a museum.
+Since then, visitors have been able to explore the city's ancient treasures in this remarkable monument.
+With the departure of the Tourist Information Office from the building, more space became available for exhibitions.
+Studio Groen+Schild redesigned the entrance and museum shop.
+With respect for the monument, several spatial interventions were made, such as enlarging the passage to the new exhibition space.

 Photography: Mike Bink